 WalkMe Ltd. Files Annual Report on Form 20-F

-/EIN News/ -- SAN FRANCISCO, March 14, 2023 (GLOBE NEWSWIRE) -- WalkMe Ltd. (NASDAQ:WKME), a leading provider of digital adoption solutions, today announced that it filed its annual report on Form 20-F for the fiscal year ended December 31, 2022 with the Securities and Exchange Commission.
-The annual report on Form 20-F can be accessed on the Company’s investors relations website at https://ir.walkme.com or on the SEC’s website at www.sec.gov.
+SAN FRANCISCO, March 14, 2023 (GLOBE NEWSWIRE) -- WalkMe Ltd. WKME, a leading provider of digital adoption solutions, today announced that it filed its annual report on Form 20-F for the fiscal year ended December 31, 2022 with the Securities and Exchange Commission.
+The annual report on Form 20-F can be accessed on the Company's investors relations website at https://ir.walkme.com or on the SEC's website at www.sec.gov.

 WalkMe will provide a hard copy of the annual report containing its audited financial statements, free of charge, to its shareholders upon request.
 Requests should be directed in writing by email to investors@walkme.com.